-If you have included an optional (for Model A Only) 3.75G/HSPA (High Speed Packet Access) module (see "Communication" on page C - 3 for specification details) in your purchase option, you will have the appropriate application provided for your module.
-Follow the instructions on page 7 - 17 to install the USIM card (which will be provided by your service provider), and then install the application.
+If you have included an optional (for Model A Only) 3.75G/HSPA (High Speed Packet Access) module (see "Communication" on page C - 4 for specification details) in your purchase option, you will have the appropriate application provided for your module (Mobile Partner or BandLuxe HSDPA Utility).
+Follow the instructions on page 7 - 29 to install the USIM card (which will be provided by your service provider), and then install the application.